 Cite live performances in the notes section only.
 Include enough information for the reader to identify the play, musical or dance performance.
 The elements included in the notes entry are the title, creator, major performers and their roles, the location, and the date at the end.

 As the notes entries in your paper provide a lot of information for your reader, in many cases, you do not have to create a corresponding bibliography entry.
 However, if you feel it’s necessary or you’ve sectioned your bibliography to include those sources, you may add them in.
-Books, journals and other reference sources will always be included both in the notes and bibliography sections.
+Books, journals and other reference sources will always be included both in the notes and bibliography sections of Chicago style format papers.